kijin/nearlyfreemail/README.md

 - Manage your address book
 - Auto-save your drafts _(This is the only feature that requires JavaScript)_
 - Perform basic spam filtering _(Based on spam scores assigned by NFSN's e-mail forwarder)_
-- Unicode support _(Incoming messages may be in any character set; outgoing messages are always UTF-8)_
+- Support Unicode _(Incoming messages may be in any character set; outgoing messages are always UTF-8)_
+- Support either SQLite (default) or MySQL for data storage.

 More features may be added if there is enough demand and if the author has time.
-Planned features include MySQL support, aliases/personalities, and message filters.
 Updates, if any, will be published on the author's GitHub page.

 Please also read "Known Issues" below.